hfloyd/Dragonfly.Umbraco10.Theming/README.md

 - The static "ThemeHelper" has been converted to a non-static "ThemeHelperService".
 You will need to inject it into your views like this: `@inject ThemeHelperService ThemeHelper` (Put this into "_ViewImports.cshtml" and you won't have to add it to every View manually.)
 - The HtmlHelpers and UrlHelpers have been moved to their own static Extensions class, so they are available as before, except you will now need to pass in the ThemeHelperService. ex: `@Url.ThemedAsset(ThemeHelper, thisTheme, "images/favicon.ico")`
-- The HtmlHelpers `RequiresThemedCss(}`, `RequiresThemedJs()`, `RequiresThemedCssFolder()`, and `RequiresThemedJsFolder()` have been removed, since ClientDependency has been swapped out for Smidge.
+- The HtmlHelpers `RequiresThemedCss()`, `RequiresThemedJs()`, `RequiresThemedCssFolder()`, and `RequiresThemedJsFolder()` have been removed, since ClientDependency has been swapped out for Smidge.
 Take a look at the provided "_Master.cshtml" file (in the "Themes/~CopyForNewTheme/Views" folder) for example code using Smidge.
 You can also use whatever bundling framework you prefer, since now helpers are available to return themed file and folder paths.
 - All the included example Razor files have been updated as well, so if you are confused about anything, take a look at the contents of the "Themes/~CopyForNewTheme" folder, as well as "/Views/Partials/Grid/Bootstrap3WithTheming.cshtml" and "/Views/MacroPartials/~ExampleThemedMacro.cshtml"